| |

 ENJOY OUTDOOR STEM ANYWHERE!

 Or you can pick different spots around the yard to see if there is anything different to find.
-Maybe you see a footprint in the mud and you want to set up your nature science activity to include it!
+Maybe you see a footprint in the mud and want to set up your nature science activity to include it!

 MAKE SURE TO CHECK OUT: 31 DAYS OF OUTDOOR STEM IDEAS FOR KIDS